-All petrol stations should have stickers on their pumps stating the type of fuel.
+All petrol stations should have labels on their pumps stating the type of fuel.
 This way customers will know which type of fuel is available.
-New vehicles also bear stickers stating the type of fuel the vehicle requires.
+New vehicles also bear labels stating the type of fuel the vehicle requires.

 Fuel price comparison

 Do you own or operate a petrol station?
-From 7 December 2020 a European requirement applies to show a fuel price comparison (in Dutch).
+You must show a fuel price comparison (in Dutch).
 The comparison shows the average price per 100 km of 6 types of fuel:

 - green gas